Wolf-Rayet stars in the Small Magellanic Cloud as testbed for massive star evolution: Rotationally mixed models

-The surface hydrogen mass fraction $X_\mathrm{s}$ at the moment core helium burning commences, which we show in Fig.\,\ref{fig:xs_ighe}, is dependent on the initial mass and rotation velocity of the stellar model.
+The surface hydrogen mass fraction $X_\mathrm{s}$ at the moment core helium burning commences, which we show in Fig.\,\ref{fig:xs_ighe}, depends on the initial mass and rotation velocity of the stellar model.
 As could be expected, it shows that initially more rapidly rotating models have lower $X_\mathrm{s}$ values.

 Because rotational mixing is not infinitely efficient, the hydrogen envelope will have a shallow abundance gradient (Sect.\,\ref{sec:coreh}) and therefore also a gradient in the mean molecular weight $\mu$.
 In addition, due to stellar spin-down as a result of angular momentum loss via stellar winds, the mixing can become inefficient enough for the $\mu$ gradient to build up, which further inhibits mixing.
 This way, models which initially evolve almost homogeneously are able to retain intermediate surface hydrogen mass fractions through their core helium burning phase.
-For less massive stars, a higher initial rotation velocity is required to mix the stellar interior to the surface.
+For less massive stars, on the one hand a higher initial rotation velocity is required to mix the stellar interior to the surface.
 On the other hand, they have weaker stellar winds which result in less spin-down.
 As a result of these effects, the window for intermediate $X_\mathrm{s}$ values during core helium burning narrows down with lower masses.

 When CHE is discontinued before the final stages of the main sequence evolution, a significant amount of hydrogen is retained and the star is unable to avoid the giant phase.
-This scenario is exemplified in Fig.\,\ref{fig:hrd_vroti} by the stellar model with $v_\mathrm{rot, \, 0} = 400$\kms.
+This scenario is exemplified in Fig.\,\ref{fig:hrd_vroti} by the stellar model with $\varv_\mathrm{rot, \, 0} = 400$\kms.
 We find that models which have $X_\mathrm{s} \geq 0.3$ are cooler than the observed SMC WR star with the lowest $T_*$ at all times during core helium burning.
 This means that the group of hydrogen-rich hot single WR stars (SMC\,AB 1, 9, 10, 11) and the binary WR star SMC\,AB6 do not match helium burning models which went through CHE, since all have $X_\mathrm{s} \geq 0.35$.

 The low temperature of these helium burning models with $X_\mathrm{s} \geq 0.3$ is related to their hydrogen profile.
 Because this hydrogen profile has a shallow gradient in the rotationally mixed models, the hydrogen envelope extends deep into the star - as a result, the star has a large radius.
 We discuss hydrogen profiles in more detail in Sect.\,\ref{sec:other_channels}.